traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

  5. Edit the Dashboard Page / TypeScript
     a.
 Inject the router

     b.
-Add a method:  navigateToZommableTimeSeriesLineChartPage()
+Add a method:  navigateToZoomableTimeSeriesLineChartPage()
        -- This method should take the user to the large column chart page